meshery/meshery/docs/pages/guides/mesheryctl/running-system-checks-using-mesheryctl.md

 </div></div>
 </pre>

-### Post-deployment check
+### Post-deployment checks

-Here, the command runs several checks to determine if the system is good to deploy a service mesh over a kubernetes cluster using Meshery.
-The checks done here are:
- - Docker health checks
- - Kubernetes health checks
- - Kubernetes version health checks
- - Meshery version health checks
+Post-deployment checks are run after deploying Meshery in the user's environment.
+These checks ensure that the running deployment of Meshery and Meshery adapters are working as expected.

+In addition to the pre-flight checks, the following checks are also run in this check:

+ - Meshery version checks: Checks the version of Meshery server and CLI and shows if a new version is available
- - Meshery Adapter health checks
+ - Meshery Adapter health checks: Checks if all the specified adapters are deployed and reachable

-To run post-deployment checks, type the following command:
+Post-deployment checks are run as shown below:

 <pre class="codeblock-pre">
 <div class="codeblock"><div class="clipboardjs">
 mesheryctl system check